sowmyasri-ganapavarapu/Smart-Interview-Scheduling-Recruitment-Tracker/README.md

 5. Update Recruitment Status
 6. View Candidate Status

 As I wrap up this project, I am happy to share the outcome of my learning journey.
-This project helped me improve my Python, MySQL, and problem-solving skills while building a simple recruitment management system.THANK YOU!
+This project helped me improve my Python, MySQL, and problem-solving skills while building a simple recruitment management system.
+Thank you!
 ---

 **Contributed by:** Sowmya Sri Ganapavarapu